-Amistad High School's teachers and administrative staff practice the early identification of and intervention on behalf of students who exhibit warning signs and/or behavioral traits that may lead to dropping out of school.
-Intervention strategies used to promote attendance and reduce dropout rates include parent conferences, counseling, and independent study.
-Amistad High School recently added an alternative learning center to support students who are struggling academically and/or enroll late.
+Indio High School's teachers and administrative staff practice the early identification of and intervention on behalf of students who exhibit warning signs and/or behavioral traits that may lead to dropping out of school.
+Intervention strategies used to promote attendance and reduce dropout rates include parent contact, SSTs, parent conferences, home visits, rewards, and counseling.
 Understanding that the needs of each student are different, administrators, counselors, and teaching staff continue their efforts to discover successful solutions to help students complete their high school program.